smartmind-team/thanosql-docs/docs/en/getting_started/paas/workspace/query_manager.md

 ④ You can know the date of modification.

-⑤ A button that takes you to the View Template Details page.
+⑤ Go to the "View Template Details" page.

 **Create Query Template**